 The amount of the achievement stipend is 100 euros per month.
 The stipends are allocated twice a year: for the autumn semester (September until January) and spring semester (February until June).
-For the autumn semester the application must be submitted between 1 September and 30 September, for the spring semester the application must be submitted between 1 February and 29 February.
+The application must be submitted in SIS for the autumn semester between 1 September and 30 September, and for the spring semester between 1 February and 29 February.
 A new application must be submitted each semester.
 First-year students cannot apply for the stipend in the autumn semester.

 In case of equal weighted average grade of the previous semester, the order of preference is as follows:

 The stipend committee allocates the stipends of autumn semester by 15 October at the latest and spring semester by 15 March at the latest.
 The stipend payments will be done by the 20th day of the month of study for the current month (except for the stipend of September that will be paid by 25 October and of February that will be paid by 25 March).